Gladstone Park: Who Lives Here and Where is It?

 It might be illustrative to go back some 100 years in time to explore how Gladstone Park got to be where it is today.
 See Early History for even earlier details.

-The first apparent instance of Gladstone Park residents coming together to work for the common good comes from historical park district records as detailed on the Chicago Park District website.
+The first apparent instance of Gladstone Park residents coming together to work for the common good under its name comes from historical park district records as detailed on the Chicago Park District website.
 By the 1920s new homeowners from the Gladstone Park Subdivision had formed its first neighborhood association, the Gladstone Park Community Club.
-Seeing the need for a pubic park for its children, its concerned citizens successfully hit up the (now obsolete) Park District of the greater neighborhood of Jefferson Park for a plot of land within its development for a small fieldhouse and open play areas.
+Seeing the need for a pubic park for its children, its concerned citizens successfully hit up the city to help them develop a small plot of land for a modest field house and outdoor play areas.

-Within the same timeframe, Gladstone Park was seeing increasing commercial growth spreading along N. Milwaukee from the larger Jefferson Park town center at W. Lawrence to its south, accompanied by a boom of light industry along N. Northwest Highway as aided by the rail line that ran behind it.
+Within the same timeframe, Gladstone Park was seeing commercial growth spreading along N. Milwaukee from the larger Jefferson Park town center at W. Lawrence to its south with shops and service industries.
+That was accompanied by a boom of light industry along N. Northwest Highway, aided by the rail line that ran behind it.
+Both could often be found referencing the sub-community’s name for identification.

-Everything was going along swimmingly until Chicago butted in with its midcentury plan to build a freeway to speed cars in and out of downtown.
-Progress could come only by slicing the City through its whole length, lacerating established neighborhoods and chopping secondary roads into pieces no longer connected to each other.
-When the Kennedy Expressway opened in 1960, it cut kitty-cornered through Jefferson Park at W. Foster just north of its main business district, creating, for the first time, an actual barrier separating much of Gladstone Park from the larger Jefferson Park neighborhood that encapsulated it.
+Everything was going along swimmingly until Chicago butted in with its midcentury plan to build a freeway to speed cars in and out of city.
+Progress could be made only by slicing the whole northern width of the city, lacerating established neighborhoods and chopping secondary roads into sections no longer connected to each other.
+When the Kennedy Expressway opened in 1960, it swerved through Jefferson Park at W. Foster just north of its main business district, creating, for the first time, an actual barrier separating much of Gladstone Park from the larger Jefferson Park neighborhood that had previously encapsulated it.

-From this point onward, increased growth in Jefferson Park’s downtown would come primarily by constructing taller buildings with more density, creating more congestion and the consequent need for greater traffic control with more stoplights and parking meters.
-In 1970 this hub of the greater neighborhood developed further when it became the site of the comprehensive Jefferson Park Transit Center with area-wide bus and rail connections to anywhere and everywhere you might want to go.
+The split the Kennedy Expressway created also had the effect of putting a geographical cap on the size of Jefferson Park’s established commercial center, forcing building upward rather than outward.
+From that point onward, increased growth in Jefferson Park’s downtown would come primarily by constructing taller buildings with more density.
+More traffic congestion and the consequent need for more stoplights and parking meters followed.
+In 1970 the Jefferson Park commercial hub developed further when it became the site of the comprehensive Jefferson Park Transit Center with area-wide bus and rail connections to anywhere and everywhere you might want to go.

-While road reconfiguration was going on elsewhere, there was little pressure during the mid-20th Century to add any substantive changes to the main artery of N. Milwaukee through Gladstone Park.
-Its two mile length through the community, along with 100 miles of other major Chicago streets, had already been widened to four lanes in the 1920s as part of Burnham and Bennett’s 1909 City development plan, according to Gladstone Park Corridor Study: Milwaukee Avenue from the Kennedy Expressway to the City Limits.
+While road reconfiguration was going on virtually everywhere during the 20th Century, there was little pressure to add any substantive changes to N. Milwaukee, Gladstone Park’s main artery.
+Its two-mile length through the community had already been widened to four lanes in the 1920s as part of Burnham and Bennett’s 1909 City development plan, along with 100 miles of other major Chicago streets, according to Gladstone Park Corridor Study: Milwaukee Avenue from the Kennedy Expressway to the City Limits.
+It was more than adequate.

-In fact, the N. Milwaukee commercial corridor sat essentially untouched throughout the Great Depression and even into the 1940s and 1950s, the Study revealed.
-It was not until the 1960s that most of the vacant land was finally developed into the shape of what it still is today, 50 and 60 years later.
-Some might call its present circumstances a time warp reflective of a lack of progress, but others might see it as an example of historical preservation with more and better options for future, smarter expansion.
+In fact, the commercial corridor on both sides of N. Milwaukee sat essentially untouched throughout the Great Depression and even into the 1940s and 1950s, the Study revealed.
+It was not until the 1960s that most of the vacant land along its commercial corridor was finally developed into the outline of what it still is today, 50 and 60 years later.
+Some might call its present circumstances a time warp reflective of a lack of progress and others might see it as a district ripe for historical preservation.
+In either case, there are plenty of options for smart future expansion.

 In 1998 Chicago’s Planning and Development Department recognized the need for enhancements to the infrastructure in Jefferson Park’s more dynamic southern commercial area by establishing the Jefferson Park Business TIF (Tax, Increment Financing) District.
 Because its 79-acre TIF ran from W. Montrose on the south and ended near W. Foster on the north, all improvements and growth in the initiative were restricted to Jefferson Park proper.
 Gladstone Park’s commercial corridor further north was left to putter along by itself.

-It was not until 2017 that the City of Chicago completed a Gladstone Park Corridor Study assessing the businesses that existed on the stretch of N. Milwaukee in northern Jefferson Park in order to make recommendations for its future development and growth.
-Interestingly, this official City Department of Planning and Development plan included the entire two-plus miles of N. Milwaukee from W. Foster all the way to and past W. Devon even though this longer length conflicted with Chicago’s other “official” definitions of Gladstone Park.
+It was not until 2017 that the City of Chicago completed the Gladstone Park Corridor Study, assessing the businesses that existed on the cut-off stretch of N. Milwaukee north of Jefferson Park’s commercial center in order to make recommendations for its future development and growth.
+Interestingly, this official City Department of Planning and Development plan included the entire two-plus miles of N. Milwaukee from W. Foster all the way to and across W. Devon to its border with Niles (the suburbs) even though this stretched everyone’s definitions of Gladstone Park.

-Continuing the Study a quarter mile north past W. Devon all the way to the city limits — an area of a small number of blocks that few people realize is still in Chicago — was, in one way, an oddball choice.
-This small isolated section, another part of the disputed Norwood Park East community, is not included in either GPCC’s or GPNA’s boundaries.
-That makes it into a virtual no-man’s-land, claimed by greater Norwood Park but here plunked into Gladstone Park of the greater Jefferson Park neighborhood, seemingly represented by no one and two entities at the same time.
+Continuing the Gladstone Park Corridor Study area a quarter mile north past W. Devon all the way to the city limits — an area of blocks that few people even realize is still in Chicago proper — was, in one way, an oddball choice.
+This small isolated section, inarguably part the Norwood Park East community, is not included in either GPCC’s or GPNA’s boundaries.
+But since businesses operate contiguously all the way up N. Milwaukee through to the suburbs, the official Chicago document declared it part of the Gladstone Park commercial area.
+So it must be so.

-More provocative is the existence of another quasi-no-man’s-land between where the Jefferson Park TIF ends as the Kennedy Expressway veers west near W. Carmen and where the southern border of the Gladstone Park Corridor Study and GPCC start at W. Foster.
-Although GPNA includes these two long blocks further south on N. Milwaukee, no one else does.
+More provocative is the existence of another quasi-no-man’s-land between where the Jefferson Park TIF ends as the Kennedy Expressway veers west near W. Carmen where the southern border of the Gladstone Park Corridor Study and GPCC begin at W. Foster.
+Although GPNA includes these two long blocks further south on N. Milwaukee in its territory, no one else does.
 Maybe the tire shop or the car wash along that strip don’t care if they’re associated with either community, but it seems kind of egregious to assign the 16th District of the Chicago Police, Jefferson Park Station that’s there at 5151 N. Milwaukee, to the wilds!

 Glad Park Corridor Study